 Design is at the heart of the Fusion solution.
 As such, Fusion continues to invest in its own in-house design resources comprising Engineers, Pre-construction Architectural Technicians and CAD Framers.
-The team are based at our main manufacturing facility in Northampton and a satellite office in Cork, Ireland.
+The team are based at our main manufacturing facility in Northampton and satellite offices in Cork, Ireland and Zabrze, Poland.

 More than LGS Framing

 In addition to expertise in LGS Framing, Fusion is able to offer advice and support on related topics such as fire, thermal and acoustics, based on experience gained on many thousands of dwellings, plus extensive R&D.

 Hot Rolled Steel